 - Threats to your business can include changes in demand for your products or services, the emergence of a new competitor, a competitor introducing a new product or over-reliance on one supplier.

 3. Sharpen your offer

 Define the benefits you offer customers

-- To understand your product’s key selling points, put yourself in the shoes of each customer.
+- To understand your product’s key selling points, put yourself in the shoes of your customer.
 Why will they buy your product?

 - Don’t confuse features with benefits.
 Features are worthless unless they provide the consumer with benefits.
 These are what you need to focus on when thinking about your offer.

 - For example, Teflon coating is a feature of many frying pans.
 The benefit is that food does not stick to the frying pan, which is easier to clean as a result.

 - Your USP is the quality that sets you apart from competitors.

 - To identify your USP, ask yourself: “Why would anyone buy from my business instead of my competitors?”